tsnellgrove/dark_castle3/doc/story.md

 - [881 GUE] Wurb Flathead becomes king
 - [882 GUE] {Herbert Flathead born to servant and whisked away during prelude to fall}
 - [883 GUE] Fall of the Great Underground Empire
-- [918 GUE] {Willie, youngest of 7, born to Liam and raised quietly in a small village}
+- [918 GUE] {Willie, youngest of 7, born to Herbert and raised quietly in a small village}
 - [930 GUE] {Nana born 47 years after the fall of the GUE}
 - [948 GUE]
     - Zork I Adventure {Willie, age 30, gets the 20 Treasures of Zork}